IBM/db2forzosdeveloperextension-about/docs/working-with-stored-procedures/deploying-multiple-stored-procedures-simultaneously.md

 6. Expand a routine to see details about its results.
 For routines that do not deploy successfully, information is provided to help you correct the problem:

    ![Routine deployment errors]({{site.baseurl}}/assets/images/batch-routine-deploy-expanded-results.png)

+After you deploy a routine, an entry is added to the **QUERY HISTORY** view.
+The entry shows the schema, and the path if specified, of the routine.
+This information is useful when identical routine names exist across multiple schemas.